WinGs-Robotics/STR400-Studio/README.md

 Next, open a browser and visit [http://localhost:8080] to enter the APP interface.

 > **Note**: If you wish to access the service from another device within the same LAN, ensure the STR400 Studio backend service runs on the PC.
-Additionally, you'll need to know the IP address of the PC running `str-studio.exe`, and make sure the 8080 port is not firewalled.
+Additionally, you'll need to know the IP address of the PC running `str-studio` executable, and make sure the 8080 port is not firewalled.

 ---